Last Updated on February 25, 2024 by andrewshih

 The PMI’s official PMP on-demand course in 2021 will cost $699 for members and $799 for non-members.
 In the past, the on-demand course offered by the former Registered Education Providers (REP) such as PMTraining used to cost around $300.

 Once the training provider becomes an ATP, its on-demand course will no longer satisfy the full 35-contact hour requirements.

 As an alternative to the PMI’s on-demand course for earning the 35 contact hours, the student can opt for live virtual training with an ATP.
 The live virtual training will cost between $1000 to $2000 dollars.

-If you are looking for an ATP course, I created an ATP live virtual course comparison chart so you can easily compare the 3 popular providers – PMTraining, PM-Prepcast, and GreyCampus.
+If you are looking for an ATP course, I created a PMP boot camp course comparison chart so you can easily compare the 3 popular providers – PMTraining, Project Management Academy, and GreyCampus.
 Find out which one is right for you.